Living with Bipolar Disorder

 - Bipolar support groups.
 Peer support groups are a marvelous source of insights and inspiration for bipolar sufferers who need to know they are not alone.

-Residential treatment is especially recommended if a dual diagnosis has been made, since the bipolar sufferer will need intensive services and personalized attention to overcome bipolar plus a substance abuse disorder or co-occurring mental health problem.
-People with bipolar I may also benefit greatly from time in a rehabilitation facility, suffering as they do from the most powerful and debilitating form of the disorder.
+Residential treatment for bipolar disorder is especially recommended if a dual diagnosis has been made, since the bipolar sufferer will need intensive services and personalized attention to overcome bipolar plus a substance abuse disorder or co-occurring mental health problem.
+People with bipolar I may also benefit greatly from time in a mental health rehabilitation center, suffering as they do from the most powerful and debilitating form of the disorder.

-Fortunately, treatment for bipolar disorder is highly effective, if patients are diligent and dedicated and approach their recovery with a positive attitude.
+Fortunately, bipolar disorder treatment is highly effective, if patients are diligent and dedicated and approach their recovery with a positive attitude.